nccgroup/Solitude/README.md

 # Solitude

 Solitude is a privacy analysis tool that enables anyone to conduct their own privacy investigations.
 Whether a curious novice or a more advanced researcher, Solitude makes the process of evaluating user privacy within an app accessible for everyone.

+###Important Note

+Prior to installing Solitude it should be noted that Solitude should be run on a private network that is trusted.
+The way that the Solitude web app interface is currently built is under the assumption that users will run the tool on a private trusted network.

+##### A note on certificate pinning

+If you are using Solitude for testing mobile apps (we hope you are!) then it should be clear that if you are using a non jail broken device that you may not be able to capture all HTTP traffic if the application or third party SDKS emeded into the app use [certficate pinning](https://cheatsheetseries.owasp.org/cheatsheets/Pinning_Cheat_Sheet.html).
+Certificate pinning is a security mechanism that ensures that the server the app is communicating with is that in which it expects.
+Apps and SDKS often times use certificate pinning to protect their apps in the event a certificate authority is compromised and malicious certificates are issued by an attacker which may allow the attacker to observe or modify TLS traffic from the app to the app servers.
+Solitude does not support certificate pinning bypasses.
+We leave this up to the users of Solitude.
+With that being said we do not **ever ever** recommend jailbreaking or rooting your own personal mobile device.
+If you are interested in using a jailbroken or rooted phone you should use a test device with test data to test apps.

 ## Install for Mac OS X

 1. `git clone https://github.com/nccgroup/Solitude`